AndrewLester/blog/src/routes/posts/_posts/types-vs-interfaces-in-typescript.md

 This less structural nature means that it needs the same index signature (`[key: string]: string`) that is present in `JSONObject`.
 In fact, defining the index signature in `ImageInterface` is another way to avoid the type error.

-But, after bringing the problem up with my [Viget advisor](https://www.viget.com/about/team/ntelsan/), he and [another TypeScript enthusiast](https://www.viget.com/about/team/shawk/) at Viget were able to pinpoint the issue.
+But, after bringing the problem up with my Viget [internship advisor](https://www.viget.com/about/team/ntelsan/), he and [another TypeScript enthusiast](https://www.viget.com/about/team/shawk/) at Viget were able to pinpoint the issue.
 Literally, [this Github issue comment](https://github.com/Microsoft/TypeScript/issues/15300#issuecomment-332366024) describes the exact reasoning behind this behavior, and it appears that the main consideration was `interface` [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces).
 The idea seems to be that because declaration merging exists for interfaces, it is less safe to assume that they will structurally fit another type's index signature at any given moment.

 ## The Solution